Labour Bureaux (London) Act 1902

 The Labour Bureaux (London) Act 1902 (2 Edw.
 7. c.
-13) was an Act of Parliament of the Parliament of the United Kingdom, given the royal assent on 22 July 1902 and repealed in 1973.
+13) was an act of the Parliament of the United Kingdom, given royal assent on 22 July 1902 and repealed in 1973.

 It authorised the establishment of labour bureaux by borough councils throughout London, to be funded out of the general rates.
+Ten such bureaux were established between the passage of the act and 1906.

-The Act was repealed by the Statute Law (Repeals) Act 1973.
+It was passed as a private members' bill.